eriktier/BASM/README.md

 Once the Auto type window shows the file, click ok and it will 'type' the full code and run it using the built-in test asm.
 To speed up the auto typing, first set winape into high speed mode: settings/High Speed (1000%).

 You can open the tests by opening them in Autotype.
 They will overwrite the asm code in the first lines.
-Then just type run to run the assembler and the assembled code.
+Then just type 'run' to run the assembler and the assembled code.